NL2G/LiTransProQA/README.md

 ## 🛠️ Setup & Installation

 Dataset: Due to copyright and licensing restrictions, we only release the IDs on GitHub.
-The complete test datasets, including source and target texts, can be downloaded via [Google form]() for research purposes only.
+The complete test datasets, including source and target texts, can be downloaded via [Google form]() (coming soon, awaiting permission and ethical checks) for research purposes only.

 Installation:
 - Install the [COMET](https://github.com/Unbabel/COMET/tree/master) for task finetuning and run the xcomet evaluation.